 “The Eldorado Biarritz,” he preened with his fingers now fondling the steering wheel.

-“Real leather,” he nodded at the material cover the disc.
+“Real leather,” he nodded at the material covering the disc.
 “Did you see the porthole windows?” he asked raising his brows toward the back seat.
 My eyes followed his in agreement.

 Perched right at the top of Pacific Heights, El Dorado’s apartment – like the car he drove ̶ was all about show.

-Mr. Cop disappeared into the other room and resurfaced with a bottle of white wine.
+He turned his back to me and disappeared into the other room.
+Seconds later, El Dorado resurfaced with a bottle of white wine.
 He poured us each a glass and lifted his for a toast.
-I held my glass to his and uttered something entirely stupid which I cannot remember and am grateful for that.
+I held up my glass and uttered something entirely stupid which I cannot remember and am grateful for that.

 Eldorado dropped to the sofa and scooted right next to me.
 He pushed his face towards mine, looked me in the eyes, and asked, “Wanna get high?”

-I’m not quite sure what I expected when I climbed into his car that first night, but getting wasted with a vice cop was not on the top of my list.
+I’m not quite sure what I expected when I climbed into his car that first night.
+Getting wasted with a vice cop was not on the top of my list.
 When I say wasted, I do mean wasted in the full, complete, meaning of the word, as in We lay waste to ourselves.